opengisch/QField-docs/documentation/how-to/decorations.en.md

 2. Check the **Enable Title Label** box.
 3. You can input static text or, for more powerful results, use a QGIS expression.

-With expressions your title can change dynamically.
+With expressions your title can dynamically change.
 Click the **Insert or Edit an Expression...** button to open the expression builder.
 A common use case is to display the project's title, which is set in the **Project > Properties... > General** tab.